-The Commission's current reliability authority does not extend to physical threats to the grid, but physical threats can cause equal or greater destruction than cyber attacks and the Federal government should have no less ability to act to protect against such potential damage.
+The existing reliability standards do not extend to physical threats to the grid, but physical threats can cause equal or greater destruction than cyber attacks and the Federal government should have no less ability to act to protect against such potential damage.
 One example of a physical threat is an electromagnetic pulse (EMP) event.
 In 2001, Congress established a commission to assess the threat from EMP, with particular attention to be paid to the nature and magnitude of high-altitude EMP threats to the United States; vulnerabilities of U.S. military and civilian infrastructure to such attack; capabilities to recover from an attack; and the feasibility and cost of protecting military and civilian infrastructure, including energy infrastructure.
-In 2004, the commission issued a report describing the nature of EMP attacks, vulnerabilities to EMP attacks, and strategies to respond to an attack.
+In 2004, the EMP commission issued a report describing the nature of EMP attacks, vulnerabilities to EMP attacks, and strategies to respond to an attack.
 A second report was produced in 2008 that further investigated vulnerabilities of the Nation's infrastructure to EMP.
+Both electrical equipment and control systems can be damaged by EMP.

 An EMP may also be a naturally-occurring event caused by solar flares and storms disrupting the Earth's magnetic field.
 In 1859, a major solar storm occurred, causing auroral displays and significant shifts of the Earth's magnetic fields.
 As a result, telegraphs were rendered useless and several telegraph stations burned down.
-The impacts of that storm were muted because very little electronic technology existed at the time.
+The impacts of that storm were muted because semiconductor technology did not exist at the time.
 Were the storm to happen today, according to an article in Scientific American, it could "severely damage satellites, disable radio communications, and cause continent-wide electrical black-outs that would require weeks or longer to recover from."
 Although storms of this magnitude occur rarely, storms and flares of lesser intensity occur more frequently.
-Storms of about half the intensity of the 1859 storm occur every 50 years or so according to the authors of the Scientific American article, and the last such storm occurred in November 1960, leading to world-wide geomagnetic disturbances and radio outages.
+Storms of about half the intensity of the 1859 storm occur every 50 years or so according to the authors of the Scientific American article, and the last such storm occurred in